AvantaR/nestjs-solutions/README.md

 ## How to get SQL query with filled parameters?

-Event it isn't NestJS related case only, but it can be useful for many developers.
+Even it isn't NestJS related case only, but it can be useful for many developers.
 Many times you need to print out SQL query, to check it manually in your database.
-Although TypeORM provides `getSql()` method, it isn't handy for developers, because it doesn't fill parameter placeholders.
+Although TypeORM provides `getSql()` method, it isn't handy for developers because it doesn't fill parameter placeholders.
 And you get something like this:

 ```SQL
 SELECT *